ucsc/events-calendar/docs/become-group-admin.md

 These privileges include:

 - bypassing the "pending" queue when creating an event
-- customizing your group's landing page with additional group information (group's website, social media, etc.)
+- customizing your group's landing page with additional group information (website, social media, etc.)
 - adding a banner image for your landing page

 The first thing to do is ...